Akron Northside station: History

 This location was previously served by the Howard Street station of the Valley Railway (which was acquired by the Baltimore and Ohio Railroad starting in 1890).
 Trains began stopping here in 1880.
 By 1948, the station was served by the Cleveland Night Express, Shenandoah, and Washington Night Express.

-Cuyahoa Valley Line (later renamed the Cuyahoga Valley Scenic Railroad) excursion trains began operating here in 1976.
+Cuyahoga Valley Line (later renamed the Cuyahoga Valley Scenic Railroad) excursion trains began operating here in 1976.

 In 1990, service on the Cuyahoga Valley Line was truncated to a temporary stop at Merriman Valley, due to deteriorating conditions on the Howard Street bridge.
 Service was restored on August 1, 1993.